This luxurious smoked fish can be used in recipes as well as enjoyed straight from the pack in slices. We have inspiration, from soup to sushi.

 Creamy smoked salmon, leek & potato soup

-There are seldom many leftovers in my house, but if there were some smoked salmon lying around, my favourite non-festive way to use it is in pasta.
+If you've not quite managed to make your way through a whole pack, use up those last few slices in a pasta dish.
 There are tons of ways to serve it, but typically it works well with lemon, crème frâiche & and with light herbs like basil or dill.
 You could also try it in place of bacon in a carbonara.

 Smoked salmon spaghetti with chilli & lemon